Fight, Flight, Freeze, Fawn: Trauma Responses Explained

 They made sense once, and they can change

-With safe, paced support, the nervous system can learn that the danger has passed, and the responses can loosen their grip.
+With safe, paced support the nervous system can gradually learn that the danger has passed.
+The responses do not vanish overnight, but they loosen their grip.
+You start to notice a beat of choice opening up where there used to be only reaction.
 You are not stuck with them forever.

-If you recognise yourself in these responses, the trauma counselling page explains how Christina works with them, gently and at your pace.
+If you recognise yourself in these responses, the trauma counselling page explains how Christina works with them gently and over time.
+There is no single right way to begin, and no need to have the words sorted out beforehand.

 Your responses make sense, and can change